Dell shares fall on earnings miss, outlook

 Dell's gross margin rose to 21.1 percent from 20 percent a year earlier.

-The shares of Dell, which vies with market-leading Hewlett Packard Co, slid to $17.36 in extended trading after closing on Nasdaq at $18.21.
+The shares of Dell, which vies with market-leading Hewlett Packard Co (HPQ.N), slid to $17.34 in extended trading after closing on Nasdaq at $18.21.

 (Reporting By Poornima Gupta; editing by Richard Chang and Andre Grenon)